 Only one year into the program we reached a huge milestone when Kanji Kanjiwara, professor at the Faculty of Textile Science and Technology at Shinshu University and his team discovered a hydrothermal method that had the potential to change the game completely.
 We call it the Green Machine.

 The Green Machine

 - Uses only heat, water, pressure and a biodegradable green chemical.

 - Is modular which means it can be right-sized for any factory or set up.

 - Generates no secondary pollution since it’s a closed loop where the water, heat and chemicals are used again and again.

-- 2017 – A breakthrough was made when the hydrothermal method was discovered by Japanese engineers at Shinshu University.
+2017 – A breakthrough was made when the hydrothermal method was discovered by the engineers at Shinshu University.

-- 2020 – The H&M Foundation and HKRITA signed a contract with Kahatex, a large supplier in Asia who will build a real-size Green Machine in its own facility.
-Monki releases the first collection made from the Green Machine technology, made at the smaller system in Hong Kong.
-A small scale pilot on cotton farming using the cellulose powder that is one of the outputs from the Green Machine is done, the results are promising and a larger pilot will be undertaken in 2021.
+2020 – Kahatex, a large supplier in Indonesia places the first commercial order of the Green Machine.
+Fashion brand Monki releases the first collection made from the Green Machine technology.
+A small-scale pilot on cotton farming using the cellulose powder that is one of the outputs from the Green Machine is initiated in India.